 Palast Orchester was formed in 1986 by a group of then-students including band leader Max Raabe.
 The group showed an impressive dedication since the very beginning.
 They spent an entire year learning popular songs from the Weimar period that Raabe found at local flea markets.
 The group’s debut performance was in 1987 when they played at the Berlin Theaterball.
 Although they were not the headlining act, their performance was wildly popular.

 In addition to Raabe, the Palast Orchester’s current line-up includes Cecilia Crisafulli (violin), Sven Bährens (alto sax, clarinet, bass clarinet), Bernd Dieterich (double bass, sousaphone), Fabio Duwentester (percussion), Michael Enders (trumpet), Johannes Ernst (alto sax, clarinet), Rainer Fox (baritone sax, bass sax, clarinet), Bernd Frank (tenor sax, clarinet), Ulrich Hoffmeier (guitar, banjo, violin), Thomas Huder (trumpet), Jörn Ranke (trombone, viola), and Ian Wekwerth (piano).
-You do not have to be fluent in big band music to know just how much talent Palast Orchester possess!
+You do not have to be fluent in big band music to know just how much talent Palast Orchester possesses!

 The Music of Max Raabe and Palast Orchester